AdamBoley/Viscosity-Calculator/README.md

 ### Overall verdict

 Overall, the Viscosity Calculator appears to match the results of the manual calculations in all particulars.
 When the project was started, I was concerned that the base 2 mathematical system used by JavaScript to perform calculations would not cope well with calculations involving several floating-point values.
-This appears to have some grounding, as the Viscosity Calculator will generate values ending in 0000001 or 9999999, though this isn't universal and depends on the inputs.
+This appears to have some grounding, as the Viscosity Calculator will ocassionally generate values ending in 0000001 or 9999999, though this isn't universal and depends on the inputs.
 This is probably similar to the unexpected result given when using a browser console to add 0.1 and 0.2, which gives 0.30000000000000004, rather than 0.3.
 However, these values are only visible in the calculation details section, and hence use of the toPrecision method in the regular outputs stops this happening.

 In addition, the tool functioned exceptionally quickly, displaying the results instantly once the calculate button was clicked.
 Therefore, commercial scientists should have no objections to using this tool in their work.